Paper airplane icon

 Furgons

-The furgon is pretty much unique to Albania, although there are several similar services ran in different countries like the Dolmus in Turkey and the mini buses in Moldova.
-Basically a furgon is an unlicensed mini bus that runs untimetabled routes from town to town, city to city.
-They usually don’t do long distance though and it is more of a local service, calling at tiny villages and even just single houses on the way from place to place.
+Basically, a furgon is an unlicensed minibus that runs untimetabled routes from town to town, city to city.
+They usually don’t do long distances and it is more of a local service, calling at tiny villages and even just single houses on the way from place to place.

-The furgon is an expereince in itself, it is filled with local people getting on what could often be the only service of the day or one of maybe 2 or 3.
-They pile in and bring all sorts with them, chickens, hay bales, farming equipment, we’ve seen it all.
-Then you also get these old women who get off in literally the middle of nowhere with nothing, almost inexplicable really!
+The furgon is an experience in itself, it’s filled with local people getting on what could often be the only service of the day or one of maybe 2 or 3.
+They pile in and bring all sorts with them, chickens, haybales, farming equipment, we’ve seen it all!

 A guide to transport in Albania: Its not impossible but it is an experience!, bogove, berat, hitchhike, hitch hike, hitchhiking, is it safe, what do I do, public transport, taxi, scam, help, how to get around Albania, backpacking in albania, tirana, skhoder, berat, furgon, mini bus, timetable, local bus, cost, price, how to, sights from the window, village, real life, off the beaten track, off the beaten path, europe, eastern europe.

-The furgon takes a rough route that can change at any time, but if the driver knows where you are going you will eventually get there.
-Emphasis on eventually!
-He will often take random stops to run errands, drive into villages way off course to drop people off and even drop people off at their front door.
-There will be a constant sound track of Albanian music blasting out and in the summer heat it can be stifling!
+There will be a constant soundtrack of Albanian music blasting out and in the summer heat, it can be stifling!
 But, it is a proper authentic experience and you will meet some characters along the way for sure as well as seeing rural Albanian life up close!

 A guide to transport in Albania: Its not impossible but it is an experience!, bogove, berat, hitchhike, hitch hike, hitchhiking, is it safe, what do I do, public transport, taxi, scam, help, how to get around Albania, backpacking in albania, tirana, skhoder, berat, furgon, mini bus, timetable, local bus, cost, price, how to, sights from the window, village, real life, off the beaten track, off the beaten path, europe, eastern europe.